farscapian/cln-reckless-wrapper/README.md

 ### Remove a source repo

-Similarly, if you're developing a new plugin, you can add it as a source:
+You can remove the source:

 `lightning-cli.sh reckless-source remove https://github.com/userx/some-other-cln-plugin`